-- How to Do a Reverse Image Search on iPhone or iPad Using Safari
+- How to Reverse Image Search on iPhone or iPad Using Safari

-- How to Do a Reverse Image Search with Google App on iPhone and iPad
+- How to Reverse Image Search with Google App on iPhone and iPad

 - How to Use Google Lens as a Reverse Image Search on iPhone or iPad